PawelRosikiewicz/SkinDiagnosticAI/README.md

   * you may open and try each of them,
   * all functions, and coffins are in “src” directory
   * The code was explained on my workshop @AMLD:
-  * My presentation on SkinDiagnosticAI project: https://youtu.be/W624gdkDqRQ?t=491
-  * Fully annotated code version is on: GitHub
+* follow the instreuctions withint each notebook,
+  * all functions have help available ... help(<function_name>)

 ## Presentation on SkinDiagnosticAI Project
-* all images were created wiht PyClass AI workbech
 * the slides shows full analyis done on over 5000 compared models and data treatment procedures,
-* Jupyter notebooks in notebook/ folder shows light vervion of that analyis that can be reapeated by the user and build up to any number of compared models,
+* Jupyter notebooks in notebook folder shows light vervion of that analyis that can be reapeated by the user and build up to any number of compared models,
+* for more information see: My presentation on SkinDiagnosticAI project: https://youtu.be/W624gdkDqRQ?t=491

+> all images were created wiht PyClass AI workbech

 ![skindiagnosticai presentation slide](images/Slide1.png)
 ![skindiagnosticai presentation slide](images/Slide2.png)